dannylessio/auto-build-OpenRTK/README.md

 - Wget.

 How to use it:
-- Create an empty directory that will hosts all the OpenRTK and ITK sources.
+- Create an empty directory that will hosts RTK and ITK sources.
 - Enter to this folder.
 - Download this [file](https://raw.githubusercontent.com/dannylessio/auto-build-RTK/master/auto_build_RTK.sh) with Wget:<br>
   ```